What is mentoring?

 Who is eligible to participate in this program?

 This program is open to all members of any CERN experiment.
 You do not need to be located at CERN to participate in this program.
 You may choose whether to apply as a mentor or mentee, depending on where you view yourself in your career.
 Mentors are not required to have previous experience!
 Acceptance of mentees will be based on whether or not there is a suitable mentor to pair up with.

 How does this program work?

-Mentors will first submit their applications (see Apply above).
-Once the mentor applications close and we know how many mentors we have, we will open the applications for mentees.
-When the mentee applications close, we will choose mentee-mentor pairs based on the information collected with the applications.
-We will announce the mentee-mentor pairings in early January, and the program will last for 9 months.
+Mentors and mentees are able to submit their applications (see Apply) during a one-month period in October.
+Once the application period closes, we will choose mentee-mentor pairs based on the information collected with the applications.
+We will announce the mentee-mentor pairings in late November, and the program will last for 9 months.
 The program is officially started with a kick-off meeting in early December.
 Paired mentees and mentors can, however, meet already before the official kick-off.
 During the program, mentees and mentors will meet virtually, unless they happen to be located in the same location (i.e. at CERN) and are both willing to have in-person meetings.
 The organisers will check in with the participants of the program during a check-in meeting after three months into the scheme.

 At the beginning of the program, mentors and mentees will discuss and agree upon terms of the mentorship (i.e. how long/often to meet, how to contact each other, what are the expectations of the mentee and mentor, etc ...), and will sign a mentoring agreement.
 Mentees will work with their mentors to define obtainable goals which they would like to achieve during the program.
 We will regularly be checking in with the progress of each mentee-mentor pair.
 We will also organize networking opportunities for all mentees and all mentors to meet each other separately.